KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-instructions.md

 The method of transferring contract-related assets is often slightly different from transferring the main coins of an asset chain.

 When making a transaction on the main blockchain of your asset chain, you typically only deal with a sending address and a receiving address.
-To move coins, you might use RPC such as `sendtoaddress` or `z_sendmany`.
+To move coins, you might use methods such as `sendtoaddress` or `z_sendmany`.

-There are a few other types of addresses to keep in mind when working with transactions using the contract modules.
+There are a few other types of addresses to keep in mind when working with transactions while using the contract modules.
 It is not necessary to fully understand all of the address types, but basic knowledge about a few addresses will be necessary.

 ## Creating and Launching With a Pubkey